Focus

 United World Colleges (UWC) is a global network that comprises 18 schools and colleges across four continents.
 UWC was originally founded in the early 1960s to build social, national and cultural bridges in the wake of the Second World War.
 Each educational institution has a distinct feel and character influenced by its surroundings and host country.
 But whether that school is in the rainforest of Phuket or a Welsh castle, all have the shared aim of ‘making education a force to unite people, nations and cultures for peace and a sustainable future’.

-Most students attending UWC between the ages of 16 and 19 take the International Baccalaureate diploma programme (IBDP), a qualification UWC played a key role in creating in the 1960s.
-As well as the IBDP, some UWC schools and colleges also offer students aged 16 to 19 the International Baccalaureate career-related programme (IBCP).
+Most students attending UWC are boarders between the ages of 16 and 19 who take the two-year International Baccalaureate diploma programme (IBDP), a qualification UWC played a key role in creating in the 1960s.
+As well as the IBDP, some UWC schools and colleges also offer the International Baccalaureate career-related programme (IBCP).
+A number of UWC schools accept younger students, with the age at which students can begin living on campus dependent on each school.

-As part of the rigours of the IBDP, a UWC education nurtures students’ whole development through the Creativity, Activity, Service programme (CAS), with each school and college offering a wide range of faculty and student-led activities.
+As part of the rigours of the IBDP, a UWC education nurtures students’ whole development through the Creativity, Activity, Service (CAS) programme, with each school and college offering a range of faculty and student-led activities.

 Head teacher